RagnarGrootKoerkamp/BAPCtools/doc/validation.md

 Invalid answers are test cases in `data/invalid_answer`.
 Such a test case consist of input and answer files (`.in` and `.ans`), just like a normal test case.
 The input file must pass input validation (i.e., all input validators must accept).
-The testcase must fail answer validation, i.e., at least one answer validator or the output validator must reject it.
+The test case must fail answer validation, i.e., at least one answer validator or the output validator must reject it.
 The output validator is run in strict mode, i.e., with the flags `case_sensitive` and `space_change_sensitive`;
 to ensure maximum conformity of answer files in the test data.